 17 – Nootropic Potential

 According to Ayurveda, Shilajit is a “medha rasayana” or “enhancer of memory and learning.”
 In one study, purified Shilajit exhibited putative apoptogenic activity where it was concluded that it increased learning and memory consolidation in rats.
-The nootropic and anxiolytic activities observed as a result of this study suggest that it may be effective when looking to ameliorate cognitive deficits.
+The nootropic and anxiolytic activities observed as a result of this study suggest that they may be effective when looking to ameliorate cognitive deficits.

 Other novel investigations have concluded that there are neuroprotective properties to be garnered from this resin which are believed to be effective agents against a range of cognitive disorders.